I’ve Explored Every Path in Central Park. These Are the 5 Places Nobody Talks About.

-Central Park is home to many hidden NYC gems that you can only find when you’re not looking for them.
+I’ve explored every inch of the Central Park.
+Really, I’m not kidding.
+I’ve seen it all, and I’ve got secrets to share.
+There are some incredible hidden NYC gems that you can only find when you’re not looking for them.
 In fact, some of the very best hidden places in New York can be found within the boundaries of the park.
-Here are five lesser-known, yet incredible spots to add to your Central Park walking tour.
+Here are five lesser-known, yet amazing spots to add to your Central Park walking tour.

 1. Shakespeare’s Garden